-The first thing is what is Merrick Bank and where is it located.
+The first thing about Merrick Bank is where is it located.
 If you’ve never heard of Merrick Bank, don’t worry, you probably aren’t alone.
 Most people don’t realize that “bank” can mean a lot of different things.
-In this case, bank means an issuers of loans and credit cards, not a bank that takes regular deposits and has branches.
-It is FDIC insured, and is one of the top issuers of Visa cards.
+In this case, bank means an issuer of loans and credit cards, not a bank that takes regular deposits and has branches.
+It is FDIC insured and is one of the top issuers of Visa cards but you won’t see a Merrick branch while walking down the street.

 Don’t forget to check out my review of the Acorns app.